A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Convergence Studies

 \subsection{Linear System Solvers}

-Our partially matrix-free BiCGSTAB solver (see Section~\ref{sec:partially-mat-free-solver}) is faster and more memory efficient than Eigen's SparseLU and BiCGSTAB implementations \cite{eigenweb}.
+Our partially matrix-free BiCGSTAB solver (see Section~\ref{sec:partially-mat-free-solver}) is faster and more memory efficient than Eigen's SparseLU and BiCGSTAB implementations \cite{eigenweb} as well as the Intel MKL PARDISO.
 An example of the improved efficiency is shown in Figure~\ref{fig:mfmb_comp} for the heat problem in Section~\ref{sec:heat-conv} with Dirichlet and zero-Neumann IBCs.
 Solving the heat equation involves multiple linear system solves (i.e., one for each time step).
 SparseLU requires the most computation time, even though it prefactors the matrix once and just performs forward/backward solves for each time step.
 SparseLU also uses the most memory, as expected.
+PARDISO facilitates parallelism during factorization, enhancing the speed of the initialization process compared to Eigen's SparseLU.
+However, the forward/backward solves are still conducted sequentially, limiting the magnitude of the performance improvement.

-Table~\ref{tab:solver-comparison} gives the max and average computation time speedup, $T_{\rm{spdup}}$, and memory reduction, $M_{\rm{red}}$, for the results in Figure~\ref{fig:mfmb_comp}.
-The computation time speedup compared to Eigen's SparseLU (similarly for BiCGSTAB) is computed as $T_{\rm{spdup}} = T(\rm{SparseLU})/T(\rm{Ours}),$ where $T(\rm{SparseLU})$ and $T(\rm{Ours})$ are the computation times of SparseLU and our solver, respectively.
+Table~\ref{tab:solver-comparison} gives the max and average computation time speedup, $T_{{\rm spdup}}$, and memory reduction, $M_{{\rm red}}$, for the results in Figure~\ref{fig:mfmb_comp}.
+The computation time speedup compared to Eigen's SparseLU (similarly for BiCGSTAB and PARDISO) is computed as where $T({\rm SparseLU})$ and $T({\rm Ours})$ are the computation times of SparseLU and our solver, respectively.
 The memory reduction factor is calculated in an analogous manner with computation times replaced by memory consumption.
-The max and average $T_{\rm{spdup}}$ and $M_{\rm{red}}$ are computed over all $\Delta x$.
+The max and average $T_{{\rm spdup}}$ and $M_{{\rm red}}$ are computed over all $\Delta x$.

-The speedup of our solver is significant compared to both Eigen's SparseLU and BiCGSTAB.
-The memory reduction of our method is significant compared to Eigen's SparseLU, but less significant compared to Eigen's BiCGSTAB.
-The speedup exhibits problem-dependence since $T_{\rm{spdup}}$ factors in Table~\ref{tab:solver-comparison} are larger for the zero-Neumann IBC compared to the Dirichlet IBC.
-However, as expected, $M_{\rm{red}}$ is not problem-dependent.
+The speedup of our solver is significant compared to Eigen's SparseLU and BiCGSTAB as well as PARDISO.
+The memory reduction of our method is significant compared to Eigen's SparseLU and PARDISO, but less significant compared to Eigen's BiCGSTAB.
+The speedup exhibits problem-dependence since $T_{{\rm spdup}}$ factors in Table~\ref{tab:solver-comparison} are larger for the zero-Neumann IBC compared to the Dirichlet IBC.
+However, as expected, $M_{{\rm red}}$ is not problem-dependent.